No products in the basket.

 How to Make Whipped Coffee

-It might sound challenging - but, really, it isn’t.
+Whether you do or don’t know how to make a cappuccino at home, the good news is: making Whipped Coffee is much simpler.
+It might sound challenging but, really, it isn’t.
 This creation is, after all, little more than a cappuccino turned on its head, without the fancy machinery.

 You’ve already decided that you’re keen to know how to make good Whipped Coffee, which is the first step.
 Next comes the Whipped Coffee ingredients.
 Once you have Coffee (of course), sugar and milk, as well as hot water and ice, you’re good to get brewing.

-Get a medium-sized bowl and combine two tablespoons of granulated Coffee with ½ tablespoon of sugar and two tablespoons of hot water.
+Get a wide, medium-sized bowl and combine two tablespoons of granulated Coffee with ½ tablespoon of sugar and two tablespoons of hot water.
+Using a wide bowl increases the surface area and allows more air to incorporate itself into the mixture, which is key to achieving the fluffy texture.

 Fill a glass most of the way with dairy milk or non dairy milk for coffee along with ice.

-4, Blend Ingredients to Finish Whipped Coffee Recipe.
+4, Blend Ingredients to Finish the Whipped Coffee Recipe

 Dollop and swirl the Coffee mixture on top of the milk and perhaps mix it in.
 You might want to consider additions such as Coffee powder, cocoa, crumbled biscuits or honey.